 Psychedelic experiences can be harnessed in an ego-driven way, even if ego-based boundaries dissolve during such experiences.
-Similarly, spirituality, which often extols the egoless state, can be become material for the ego.
+Similarly, spirituality, which often extols the egoless state, can become material for the ego.
 The result is a ‘spiritualised ego’, where you adopt spiritual trappings in order to elevate yourself.
 The way you dress, speak, think, behave, and engage with the world becomes about reinforcing a spiritual identity.
-This creates more separates and can lead to self-indulgence, self-obsession, narcissism, judgemental attitudes, and avoidance (known as ‘spiritual bypassing’).
+This creates more separateness and can lead to self-indulgence, self-obsession, narcissism, judgemental attitudes, and avoidance (known as ‘spiritual bypassing’).

 There are many parallels between the spiritual ego and the psychedelic ego.
 For example, someone may experience transformative or healing moments of transcendence during a meditation retreat – or during a psychedelic experience – and then let this feed a superiority complex about how they’re more enlightened or woke than people who haven’t had such experiences.